About the Center for Digital Welfare

 Led by Associate Professor Louise Harder Fischer

-Under the sway of digital and generative technologies, the nature of work and jobs is changing rapidly.
-The overarching interest of this emergent theme is to understand how to promote well-being and quality of life as fundamental aspects as digitalization, as new technologies are transforming work, working lives and the society we live in.
+Perspectives from organizational settings: Under the sway of digital and generative technologies, the nature of work and jobs is changing rapidly.
+The overarching interest of this emergent theme is to understand how to promote well-being and quality of life as fundamental aspects in digitalization, as new technologies are transforming work, working lives and the society we live in.

 The research focus of this ‘emerging theme’ combines perspectives, methods, and knowledge from design, information systems, computer science, economics, and the social sciences in pursuit of a deeper understanding of how human needs can be met and values respected in the midst of a fundamental digital and societal transformation.